-The refund for students withdrawing from an Internet Course is the same as that of the refund for a regular class.
+The tuition refund for students withdrawing from an Internet Course is the same as that of the refund for a regular class, but the internet fee is non-refundable.
 The refund is given on a descending scale.
-If the class withdrawal takes place from the third week through the fourth week, the student may receive a refund of two-thirds tuition minus a \$50 class withdrawal fee per course.
+If the class withdrawal takes place from the third week through the fourth week, the student may receive a refund of twothirds tuition minus a \$50 class withdrawal fee per course.
 If the student withdraws from the beginning of the fifth week through mid-term (Fall Break or Spring Break), the student may request refund of half of the class tuition, minus the \$50 class withdrawal fee per course.
 If the class withdrawal takes place from mid-term through December 1 or May 1, the student may request refund of one-third of the class tuition, minus the \$50 class withdrawal fee per course.
 Students may not withdraw or receive refunds from classes after December 1 or May 1.